Stars1233/EvoMaster/README.md

 </p>
 <div align="center">

-**A Foundational Evolving Agent Framework for Agentic Science at Scale**
+**A Foundational Auto-Research Agent Framework for Agentic Science at Scale**

 *Accelerating the "AI for Science" revolution by making intelligent agent development accessible, modular, and powerful.*